-The market order gets you into BA stock at the next quoted price.
+The market order gets you into BA shares at the next quoted price.
 However, your order could fill above your intended entry.
-If you want to enter BA at $100, you might end up filling at a higher or lower price.
+If you want to enter BA at US$100, you might end up filling at a higher or lower price.
 The difference in price is known as "slippage."

 The limit order prevents you from getting slippage on your order.
 You enter your limit price, and the broker won't fill you above that price.
 However, if markets are moving fast, the broker might not get the chance to fill your order, or you might get a partial fill.

 This order lets you sell your position when you achieve your price target.
-For instance, you enter BA at $100, and you set a stop limit to sell at $120.
+For instance, you enter BA at US$100, and you set a stop limit to sell at US$120.

 The stop loss acts as a risk management tool for new traders.
-If you enter BA at $100, you'll set your stop loss at $95 or $90, depending on your risk tolerance.
+If you enter BA at US$100, you'll set your stop loss at US$95 or US$90, depending on your risk tolerance.
 If the price drops, breaking this level, the broker liquidates your position.
 As a result, you prevent your trading account from taking a loss you can't afford.

 Step 6: Submit your order

 After selecting your preferred risk appetite and order type, it's time to use your trading platform to place your trade.